 The project considers inclusive policy frameworks at national and local levels that effectively support schools to develop in ways that include all learners, prevent failure and ensure learner success in school and life.
 By examining system-level approaches, it extends the consideration of school failure to the system perspective, rather than individual learners.

-Project activities started in 2018 and will continue throughout 2019.
+Project activities started in 2018 and will conclude in 2020.

 Participants and target group

 One of the project activities involves collecting information from Agency member countries through a country survey.
 The aim is to identify national policy approaches to dealing with school failure.
 The following countries are participating in the project: Czech Republic, Estonia, Germany, Greece, Iceland, Ireland, Latvia, Malta, Serbia, Slovakia, Sweden, UK (Northern Ireland) and UK (Scotland).

 Information from these 13 education systems will be used for a deeper analysis of some of the policies and measures that are directly related to preventing school failure.
 The project synthesis report will present this analysis.

 The main target group for the project outcomes will be national-level policy-makers for inclusive education.

 The project aims to provide a comprehensive overview of available policy and research literature related to preventing school failure.
 The project’s added value will be to identify the inclusive policy elements that can ensure that schools become more engaging and equitable at the same time.

 Project activities and outputs

 The project focuses on desk research.
 It incorporates two parallel strands/activities:

 The first strand reviews and analyses European and international research literature regarding the prevention of school failure in relation to inclusive education.

 The second strand focuses on existing national policy measures for preventing school failure.
 It involves collecting information from participating countries through a country survey, with the aim of identifying their policy approaches to dealing with school failure.

 The final project outputs are: